Operation Josephine B: Execution

-Consequences

-Six of the eight transformers were destroyed.
+Aftermath

+Six of the eight transformers were destroyed, resulting in the Italian submarine base at Bordeaux being hampered for weeks and a variety of other problems for the Italian and German occupiers.
+The operation was SOE's first success in occupied France and it considerably enhanced the organisation's standing.
 It was assumed that the explosives on two of the transformers must have slipped off – they were all very wet.
 Work in the Bordeaux submarine base and in numerous factories was held up for weeks.
 The all-electric trains from south-western France had to be withdrawn and replaced with steam locomotives.

 All the spare transformer oil in France was needed to effect repairs, and these were not completed for a whole year.

 The commune of Pessac was fined one million francs, 250 local people were imprisoned and a curfew was imposed from 9:30 pm to 5 am.
 Twelve German soldiers were shot for failing to protect the station against the saboteurs.

 News of the attack reached Britain on 19 June.
 Hugh Dalton, then Minister for Economic Warfare passed the news to Churchill on 25 June; Dalton wrote: "We may therefore take it as practically certain that three [sic] men, dropped from an aeroplane, have succeeded in destroying an important industrial target ...
 This strongly suggests that many industrial targets, especially if they cover only a very small area, are more effectively attacked by SOE methods than by air bombardment."
 This was SOE's first operational success in occupied France and it considerably enhanced the organisation's standing.